DmitryBara/question-list/README.md

 <br />
 3. It is my first experience of working with ```graphene``` Python library and I decide to document more than usually.
 <br />
- I assume that [this schema file](/questionnaire/schema.py) should be separated by smallest part of code, like: ```input_arguments.py```, ```graphql_types.py```, etc.
+ I assume that [this schema file](docs/graphql_requests.txt) should be separated by smallest part of code, like: ```input_arguments.py```, ```graphql_types.py```, etc.
  I just do not have example of good code style in front of me and decide do not rush with it.
 <br />
- Anyway you could check [my work with GraphQL API in Node.js](https://github.com/DmitryBara/task-manager) environment and see how I separate logic there.
+ Anyway you could check [a my work with GraphQL API in Node.js](https://github.com/DmitryBara/task-manager) environment and see how I separate logic there.
 <br />
 <br />
-4. Current project was started from this [boilreplate](https://github.com/kadenbarlow/django-postgres-graphql-boilerplate).
+4. Current project was started from this [a boilreplate](https://github.com/kadenbarlow/django-postgres-graphql-boilerplate).
 <br />
 <br />
-5. Technical assignment available in this [pdf file](docs/technical_assignment.pdf).
+5. Technical assignment available in this [a pdf file](docs/technical_assignment.pdf).